Flying with a falcon? Lufthansa design is suitable for birds of prey

 BERLIN What is the point of having a luxurious private jet if you can't transport your own falcon?

-Lufthansa Technik, the maintenance division of the German airline (LHAG.DE) which also specialises in fitting cabins on big VIP and executive jets, has come up with a gadget for those who want to keep their bird of prey by their side when travelling.
+Lufthansa Technik, the maintenance division of the German airline which also specializes in fitting cabins on big VIP and executive jets, has come up with a gadget for those who want to keep their bird of prey by their side when traveling.

-Called the Falcon Master, the platform and stand for transporting falcons or other birds can slot above a folded-down seat in a range of Airbus (AIR.PA) or Boeing (BA.N) aircraft.
+Called the Falcon Master, the platform and stand for transporting falcons or other birds can slot above a folded-down seat in a range of Airbus or Boeing aircraft.

 Falconry is a popular pastime in the Middle East, where it has been practised for thousands of years, and Lufthansa Technik said it had developed the Falcon Master with help from falconry specialists in the region.